How to Get to the Pink Sea!

 Other Helpful Hints!

 Helpful Tips: Watch for the turn-off & sign for San Felipe!
 That is your major marker that tells you when to turn right.
 You aren’t allowed to swim in the pink seas anymore ~ but even if you break the rules, the water is so salty it stings!
-Also, check out the ocean to your left while driving into the Pink Sea (Gulf of Mexico) ~ the water is SO turquoise that we actually screamed out loud when we saw it…go take a dip!
+Also, check out the ocean to your left while driving into the Pink Sea (Gulf of Mexico) ~ the water is SO turquoise that we actually screamed out loud when we saw it.
+Bring your swimsuit & go take a dip!

 Watch Out For: SPEED BUMPS!!!!
-The roads all throughout the Yucatan Peninsula have the most HORRENDOUS speed bumps.
+The roads all throughout the Yucatan Peninsula have the most HORRENDOUS speed bumps imaginable.
 I’m pretty sure we ruined the (already terrible) alignment of our rental car.
-Some are painted & some blend in with the road (genius idea), & a few times we actually hit our head on the roof of the car!
+Some are painted & some blend in with the road (genius idea), & a few times we actually hit our heads on the roof of the car!
 Consider yourself warned.

 And Don’t Forget….

 Don’t forget to swim in the beautiful turquoise waters directly across from the Pink Sea ~ the water is so beautiful, & you’ll likely have the entire beach to yourself!
 Bring your suit, or do like we did & go day-time skinny dipping!
-Ha ~ when there’s no one around on a beach this beautiful, you simply have to take advantage of it.
-That is….FREEDOM!!
+When there’s no one around on a beach this beautiful, you simply have to take advantage of it.
+Skinny-dipping mid-day is what I call….FREEDOM!!

-Nearby Attractions: Ancient Mayan Ruin & Wonder of the World, Chichen Itza (2-hour drive); Cancun (3-hour drive), tons of cenotes (underground swimming holes) ~ including Cenote XCanche (2-hour drive) and Cenote Dzitnup (2-hour drive); Ek Balam, Mayan City of the Jaguar, (2-hour drive); beach resorts of Playa del Carmen & Tulum (3-hour drive).
+Nearby Attractions: Wonder of the World, Chichen Itza (2-hour drive); Cancun (3-hour drive); hundreds of cenotes (secret, underground swimming holes) ~ including Cenote XCanche (2-hour drive) and Cenote Dzitnup (2-hour drive); Ek Balam, ancient Mayan ruins, near Tizimin (1-hour+ drive); beach resorts of Playa del Carmen & Tulum (2-3+ hour drive).

 Resources for Your Pink Sea Trip!